kitomer/bunny/README.md

     #### conditional execution

-    # the basic trick are the standard blocks ".and", ".not" and ".or" that take any number of inputs
+    # the basic trick are the standard blocks "and", "not" and "or" that take any number of inputs
     # and based on their boolean meaning will evaluate their first result parameter
     # the blocks definition are (the type "ast" is the type of any piece of unevaluated abstract syntax tree):
     #   @and( bool value .. -> ast action )